Used 20ft Container Features

 The Payload (or Net Weight) is the weight of the cargo or contents that a container can hold.

-New Containers are typically manufactured in China, they then being life as shipping containers, typically used for several years before being re-sold on from various ports/container depots.
+New containers are typically manufactured in China, they then begin life as shipping containers, typically used for several years before being re-sold on from various ports/container depots.

 20ft units are constructed using high quality weathering cor-ten steel which is designed to stand up to the harsh rigours of sea conditions.
 Due to the harsh environment they are all manufactured to a high standard and are both wind and water tight to protect their cargo.